 TGax Editor: change subclause 10.13.2 as following:

 A STA indicates in the Maximum A-MPDU Length Exponent field in its HT Capabilities element the maximum A-MPDU length that it can receive in an HT PPDU.
 A STA indicates in the Maximum A-MPDU Length Exponent field in its VHT Capabilities element the maximum length of the A-MPDU pre-EOF padding that it can receive in a VHT PPDU.
 A DMG STA indicates in the Maximum A-MPDU Length Exponent field in its DMG Capabilities element the maximum A-MPDU length that it can receive.
-The encoding of these fields is defined in Table 9-163 (Subfields of the A-MPDU Parameters field) for an HT PPDU, in Table 9-249 (Subfields of the VHT Capabilities Information field) for a VHT PPDU, and in Table 9-229 (Subfields of the A-MPDU Parameters subfield) for a DMG STA.
+A STA indicates in the Maximum A-MPDU Length Exponent field in its HE Capabilities element the maximum length of the A-MPDU pre-EOF padding that it can receive in a HE PPDU.The encoding of these fields is defined in Table 9-163 (Subfields of the A-MPDU Parameters field) for an HT PPDU, in Table 9-249 (Subfields of the VHT Capabilities Information field) for a VHT PPDU, in Table 9-229 (Subfields of the A-MPDU Parameters subfield) for a DMG STA, and in subclause 9.4.2.213 (HE Capabilities element).

 A VHT STA that sets the Maximum A-MPDU Length Exponent field in its VHT Capabilities element to a value in the range 0 to 3 shall set the Maximum A-MPDU Length Exponent in its HT Capabilities to the same value.
 A VHT STA that sets the Maximum A-MPDU Length Exponent field in the VHT Capabilities element to a value larger than 3 shall set the Maximum A-MPDU Length Exponent in its HT Capabilities element to 3.

-Using the Maximum A-MPDU Length Exponent fields in the HT Capabilities and VHT Capabilities elements, the STA establishes at association the maximum length of an A-MPDU pre-EOF padding that can be sent to it.
+Using the Maximum A-MPDU Length Exponent fields in the HT Capabilities, VHT Capabilities elements and HE Capabilities elements, the STA establishes at association the maximum length of an A-MPDU pre-EOF padding that can be sent to it.
 An HT STA shall be capable of receiving A-MPDUs of length up to the value indicated by the Maximum AMPDU Length Exponent field in its HT Capabilities element.
 A VHT STA shall be capable of receiving AMPDUs where the A-MPDU pre-EOF padding length is up to the value indicated by the Maximum A-MPDU Length Exponent field in its VHT Capabilities element.
+A HE STA shall be capable of receiving AMPDUs where the A-MPDU pre-EOF padding length is up to the value indicated by the Maximum A-MPDU Length Exponent field in its HE Capabilities element.

 A STA shall not transmit an A-MPDU in an HT PPDU that is longer than the value indicated by the Maximum